 9. Parent Partnerships

 Preschools often have an open-door policy that allows you to visit your child at any time.
-Teachers should also communicate regularly with parents and discuss any concerns about children with them.
+Many also have an app called Lillio or Tapestry which they update each day with information about your child.
+Teachers should communicate regularly with parents and discuss any concerns about children with them.
 A good preschool will also involve parents in field trips, special events, etc., and give parents opportunities to get involved in and out of the classroom.
-By being aware of what is happening in the classroom, the learning carries over to the home environment, and visa versa.
+By being aware of what is happening in the classroom, the learning carries over to the home environment, and vice versa.
 When schools establish clear and effective lines of communication and parents are engaged, the result is improved outcomes for all.

 10. Positive Atmosphere & Ethos